osisoft/PI-Adapter/V1/Configuration/Configuration tools.md

 ## EdgeCmd utility

-You can use the [EdgeCmd utility](https://github.com/osisoft/Edgecmd/blob/master/V1/EdgeCmd%20utility/EdgeCmd%20utility.md) utility on both Linux and Windows to configure OSIsoft adapters.
+You can use the [EdgeCmd utility](https://github.com/osisoft/Edgecmd/blob/master/V1/EdgeCmd%20utility/EdgeCmd%20utility.md) on both Linux and Windows to configure OSIsoft adapters.

 ## REST tools